akersh-s/sample-skill-nodejs-sauce-boss/content/3-integrate/c-integrate-with-backend.md

   - `type` is the Directive definition sent to the Alexa service.

   - `datasources` are the source from which data can be bound to the APL document.
 This can be dynamic (i.e. populated from an API call).
+We're going to leave this empty for now.

   - `document` is the location of APL Document itself.